popaiulian1/RESTapi_Airline/README.md

 # General info:
 Small REST api made in java using spring boot.
 It's made as a project for a java class at uni and also to learn how a REST api functions.
+In the **databaseExample.txt** file you can find commands to create the postgreSQL database on your computer to test out the api.

 ---------------------------------------------------------------------------------------------------------------------------------